COIN OPERATED ARCADE TECHNICAL GAME TIPS

 See photo on left for proper alligator clip lead connection.

-Some technicians like to use Alternating Current (AC) to do the display tube refurbishment.
-The voltage source usually comes from a powered on pinball game's transformer or a General Illumination light socket.
-The voltage used is usually 6.3 volts.
+A few game technicians like to use Alternating Current (AC) to do the display tube refurbishment.
+The voltage source usually comes from a powered on pinball game's transformer or a General Illumination light socket and the voltage used is usually 6.3 volts.

 The voltage potential must be checked with a volt meter to make sure it is in the proper voltage range.
-The most important thing to remember is you only get one chance to do the display rejuvenation.
+It is most important to remember you only get one chance to do the display rejuvenation.
 If done the wrong way or with too high a voltage, you will be looking for a replacement display.

 The theory is: AC potentially offers better cleaning then a DC source as the source's polarity is reversed over and over again during the procedure.
 Dirt and other junk stuck to the heated wire may not come off using DC if it has an ionized bond to the wire.
 Reversing the voltage source's polarity can brake this bond and remove more of the contaminates on the wire.
 This polarity change can be simulated with the battery pack by simply reversing the polarity of the jumper wires halfway through the procedure.